wirc-sjsu/firebench/docs/tutorials/change_fuel_model_ros.md

 ### Default Fuel Model Management

 The fuel models are stored as a JSON metadata file and a CSV data file.
-The CSV data file contains a header with variable names, and each row represents a fuel class.
+The CSV data file contains a header with variable names; each row represents a fuel class.
 The metadata file contains information about fuel model variables.
 For example, the `Anderson13` fuel model is composed of the `Anderson13.json` metadata file:

 ```json
 {